ks-jyothsna/python-projects/02_Tip-Calculator/README.md

 ## Tip- Calculator

-> Simple project to calculate the amount each of us to pay incluing the tip(in percentage) when we are in group.
+> Simple project to calculate total amount to pay incluing the tip(in percentage) and split the bill among the people.

 ## What's the project is about